dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 So what's in this '.wav' file?

-Let's open the debugger and find out.
+Let's open the debugger and find out how it's involved with RawDigger.exe.

-Since we know we need to read/load a file, we can assume api calls such as CreateFile and ReadFile are most likely called.
+Since we know we need to read/load a file, we can assume api calls such as[CreateFileA](https://learn.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilea) and [ReadFile](https://learn.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-readfile) are most likely called.
 So we will start with those.
-Spoiler alert, it's CreateFile and ReadFile.
+Spoiler alert, it's CreateFileA and ReadFile.

 By loading RawDigger.exe into x32dbg and letting it rip, we can then set our breakpoints.